knonm/code-review-checklist/README.md

     - Tamanho de campos.
     - IDs existem no banco de dados.

-- Enums / Types:
+- Enums / Types
-  - aaa

 - Util / Commons / Helper:
-  - aaa

-- Excel:
+  - General function

+- Excel (import and export):

   - ExcelImport:
+    - Object that represents the imported/exported spreadsheet.
+    - Each class attribute corresponds to the column on the spreadsheet
-    - aaa
+    - Implements interface "ExcelImport".
+    - Implements interface "DuplicateValidable" for validations purposes.

   - ExcelExportTab:
+    - Fill rows (ExcelRow object) with an ExcelImport implementation.
+    - The ExcelRow object is used to generate an new spreadsheet through ExcelGenerator class.
-    - Interface "SkeletonExportTab".
+    - Implements interface "SkeletonExportTab".

   - ExcelHeader:
+    - Header's translation keys.
+    - Instruction tab content.
-    - Interface "ExcelHeader".
+    - Implements interface "ExcelHeader".

   - ImportTab:
+    - Process row (ImportRow object) and returns an ExcelImport implementation.
-    - Interface "ImportTab".
+    - Implements interface "ImportTab".

   - ExcelImportValidator:
-    - aaa
+    - Similar to validators, but checks spreadsheets instead of a serialized JSON.

 ## SOLID Principles

+### Single Responsibility Principle

-- Single Responsibility Principle: A class should have one, and only one, reason to change.
+  - A class should have one, and only one, reason to change.

   - Bad:
   ```java